Jarvis-3000/Pokemon-BattleGround/README.md

 ## [Second link for the app](https://pokemon-battleground.netlify.app/)

 ### Game Info

+    This is React.js(frontend), Node.js(server) and Socket.io(Real-Time Communication) based game.
+    Any 2 players can play this game across the world and the winner will get the winner stage and the loser will get the loser stage.

     If you find Start Game is not working kindly wait a minute to let it connect
     Be patient and have fun.

    ### [Explanation Video](https://youtu.be/ogQ9HF0e6-o/)
    ![image](https://user-images.githubusercontent.com/57852939/141051614-601e150e-b813-4700-9659-73535e5412fd.png)